kivy/kivy/doc/sources/guide/packaging-ios.rst

 Known issues
 ------------

-Currently, the project have few issues as:
+Currently, the project have few issues as (we'll fixes them during the development):

 - Loading time: Apple provide a way to reduce the feeling of a slow application loading by showing an image when the application is initialize.
 But, due to